 Tires will be split, quartered, shredded, and otherwise processed to ensure current approved limits for MSW landfills are not exceeded. (i.e., 500 tires on the ground or 2,000 tires in enclosed and lockable container[s]).
 Scrap tires shall be split, quartered, or shredded within 180 days from the date of delivery to the scrap tire storage site.
+The average length of time tires will be stored is 90 days.
 Off-the-road tires that are used on heavy machinery, including earthmovers, loader/dozers, graders, agricultural machinery, and mining equipment are exempt from this requirement.
 Truck tires shall not be classified as off-the-road tires and thus are not exempt from this requirement.
 Appropriate vector controls shall be used at a frequency based upon type and size of piles, weather conditions, and other applicable local ordinances.
 The tire storage area will remain free of putrescibles and household wastes.
 The tire storage and processing activity shall not be conducted in a manner that will adversely affect operations of the MSW disposal site, or otherwise endanger human health or the environment.